chrisgrieser/nvim-rulebook/README.md

 		-- ... (full list of supported sources can be found in the README)

-		-- Search URL when no documentation definition is available for a -- diagnostic source. `%s` will be replaced with the diagnostic source & code.
+		-- Search URL when no documentation definition is available for a -- diagnostic source. `%s` will be replaced with the diagnostic source and -- the code/message.
 		-- Default is the DDG "Ducky Search" (automatically opening first result). fallback = "https://duckduckgo.com/?q=%s+%%21ducky&kl=en-us",

-		-- the value of the rule documentations accept either a string or a function -- * if a string, `%s` will be replaced with rule-id -- * if a function, takes a `:h diagnostic-structure` as argument & return a url yourCustomSource = "https://my-docs/%s.hthml",
+		-- the value of the rule documentations accept either a string or a function -- * if a string, `%s` will be replaced with rule-id (or the message, if missing) -- * if a function, takes a `:h diagnostic-structure` as argument & return a url yourCustomSource = "https://my-docs/%s.hthml",
 		anotherCustomSource = function(diag)